travelex/pinger/README.md

 The single instance of pinger will call out to your microservice endpoint, directed by your load-balancer to one instance of the service, which can then do whatever logic is needed to handle state-change on your 3rd party.

-Currently only supports empty POST requests.
-Other methods will be added soon.
+Currently sends a body of

+    {}

+in the HTTP request (i.e. empty JSON body).